renastechschool/RenasTechDaisy/05_DATABASE_JDBC/src/test/java/docs/Back_End_testing/Oracle_Database.md

 - Personal Edition: It's comparable to the Enterprise Edition but without the Oracle Real Application Clusters feature.

 # The Oracle Corporation
 Oracle Corporation is the largest software company to develop and markets computer software applications for business.
 The company is best known for its Oracle database products and, more recently, cloud products and services.
-Its relational database was the first to support docs.SQL, which has since become the industry standard.
+Its relational database was the first to support SQL, which has since become the industry standard.

 Oracle database is one of the most trusted and widely used relational database engines.
-The biggest rival of Oracle database is Microsoft's docs.SQL Server.
+The biggest rival of Oracle database is Microsoft's SQL Server.

 # History of Oracle
 **Oracle Corporation was founded by Lawrence Ellison (Larry Ellison), Bob Miner, Ed Oates, and Bruce Scott in August 1977**.
 They have a lot of experience in building database programs for several companies and builds their first project (a special database program) for the **CIA (Central Intelligence Agency).** Oracle was named after "Project Oracle," a project for one of their clients named Central Intelligence Agency, and the company that created Oracle was called Systems Development Labs (SDL). **Systems Development Labs** was renamed Relational Software Inc. (RSI) in 1978 to expand their market for the new database.
 They had again changed the name of the company from RSI to Oracle Systems Corporation in 1982.

-The first commercially available RDBMS named **Oracle V2 (Version 2)** was built using PDP-11 assembler language (docs.SQL-based RDBMS).
+The first commercially available RDBMS named **Oracle V2 (Version 2)** was built using PDP-11 assembler language (SQL-based RDBMS).
 Although they already developed a commercial RDBMS in 1977, it wasn't available for purchase until 1979, when Oracle version 2 was released.

 **In 1983**, Oracle database portable version named "Oracle version 3" was released.
 This version was written in the C programming language.
 It was the first relational database that can run in mainframes, minicomputers, PCs, or any hardware with a C compiler.
-It also supports docs.SQL queries and transactions execution.
+It also supports SQL queries and transactions execution.

 The other subsequent versions are:

 - **In 1984**, Oracle 4 was released that supports Transactions [Commit/Rollback], export/import utilities, and the report writer.
 - **In 1985**, Oracle 5 was released, which provides support for Client-Server Architecture.
 This new feature has the capability to connect the client's software to a database server through a network.
-- **In 1989**, Oracle 6 added support for PL/docs.SQL language.
+- **In 1989**, Oracle 6 added support for PL/SQL language.
 It also comes with new features such as OLTP high-speed systems, hot backup capability, and row-level locking.
 - **In 1992**, Oracle 7 was released.
 This version comes in the market as a result of four years of hard work and two years of customer testing.
 It added some exciting features and capabilities in the area of security, administration, development, and performance.
 - **In 1997**, Oracle 8 was released.
 This version comes with the support of ORDBMS that was designed to work with Oracle's network computer (NC).
 It also added support for Java, HTML, and OLTP.
 - **In 1998**, Oracle 8i was released.
 Here 'I' stands for Internet.
 It was the first database version that added support for Web technologies such as Java and HTTP.